Introduction & club history

 How do I join the club?

-Go to Sports Centre Reception and join the gym then ask to join the Athletics Club for £10.
-Alternatively, you can join both the CSE and the Club via our new online system.
+Go to Sports Centre Reception and join the gym.
+A silver membership is recomended as it covers both semesters.
+After, one can then ask to join the Athletics Club for a £15 fee.
+This then means you are a Sports Union member, an Athletics member and are qualified to represent the University at any competition.
+This also covers all venue hire costs, coaches and most race entries.
+Alternatively, you can join both the CSE and the Club via our new online booking system.
 If you have and questions feel free to email us at email@example.com.